bengawalk/kia-live/README.md

 ## Overview

 KIA-Live provides real-time transit information by consuming GTFS (General Transit Feed Specification) static data and GTFS-RT (GTFS Realtime) data via WebSocket.
 The application is built with SvelteKit 2 and functions as a PWA for offline capability.
+The backend service ingests BMTC website information to provide GTFS static and GTFS-RT data.

 ### Data Flow & Architecture